abhishek-252/abhishek-252/README.md

 ### Hi there 👋
 Abhishek this side.
 I am engineering undergrad student.
-I am a quick learner and very enthusiastic about anything I do.
+I am an enthusiastic and motivated individual who is very passionate about things that I love to do.
 Working with data is something that excites me a lot and pushes me to learn something new every day.

 <!--
 **abhishek-252/abhishek-252** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.